 Volkow ND & Swanson JM.
 (2008).
 Does childhood treatment of ADHD with stimulant medication affect substance abuse in adulthood?
 American Journal of Psychiatry.
 165(5), 553-5.

 Webb JR, Valasek MA & North CS.
 (2013).
 Prevalence of stimulant use in a sample of US medical students.
 Annals of Clinical Psychiatry.
 25(1), 27-32.

 Wilens TE, Adler LA, Adams J, Sgambati S, Rotrosen J, Sawtelle R, Utzinger L & Fusillo S. (2008).
 Misuse and diversion of stimulants prescribed for ADHD: a systematic review of the literature.
 Journal of the American Academy of Child and Adolescent Psychiatry.
 47(1), 21-31.

 WORLD HEALTH ORGANIZATION.
 WHO'S PAIN LADDER.
 RETRIEVED OCTOBER 1, 2014.

 This course is applicable for the following professions:

 Advanced Registered Nurse Practitioner (ARNP), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Registered Nurse (RN)

-Advance Practice Nurse Pharmacology Credit, CPD: Practice Effectively, CPD: Preserve Safety, Florida Requirements, Pain Management, Tennessee APN requirment, Texas Requirements/Recommendations, Utah APN requirement
+Advance Practice Nurse Pharmacology Credit, CPD: Practice Effectively, CPD: Preserve Safety, Florida Requirements, Pain Management, Pharmacology (All Nursing Professions), Tennessee APN requirment, Texas Requirements/Recommendations, Utah APN requirement